thermotools/thermopack/README.md

 ### Initial setup
 The Thermopack source code is downloaded by cloning the library to your local computer.
-The following commands assume that you have a local installation of [GIT](https://git-scm.com/), gfortran and python3.
+The following commands assume that you have a local installation of [GIT](https://git-scm.com/), gfortran and Python 3.
 To compile using Intel FORTRAN, use make optim_ifort.

 ```bash